 The purpose of the Act is to enhance the welfare of Australians by:

 - providing for the protection of consumers in their dealings with business.

 The Act provides the ACCC with a range of enforcement remedies, including court-based outcomes and court enforceable undertakings.
 The ACCC also resolves many matters administratively.
+The ACCC will also use a range of compliance tools to prevent breaches of the Act including business and consumer education, and working closely with stakeholders and other agencies.
 These options are discussed more fully below.

 The Australian Consumer Law is the national consumer law and is applied at the Commonwealth level and in each state and territory.

 At the Commonwealth level it is included as part of the Act.
 Compliance and enforcement of the ACL is done by the ACCC and state and territory consumer regulators on a ‘one law, multiple regulator’ model.

 This policy is consistent with and expands on the principles in the ACL Compliance and Enforcement Guide and outlines the ACCC’s approach to compliance and enforcement more generally.

 In taking actions to encourage and enforce compliance with provisions of the Act, the ACCC’s main goals are to:

 - maintain and promote competition and remedy market failure, and